California Penal Code 288.3 PC – Contacting a Minor to Commit a Felony

-California Penal Code 288.3 makes it a felony to contact or communicate with a minor, or someone believed to be a minor, with the intent to commit a serious felony involving that minor, such as a sex crime or kidnapping.
+Under California Penal Code Section 288.3 PC, it is a serious felony to contact or communicate with a minor—or someone reasonably believed to be a minor—with the specific intent to commit an underlying felony involving that minor.

 -